GitHub First-Time

 New GitHub Account¶

 If you have a GitHub account, you can skip to Setup GitHub.
-Make sure you know your GitHub associated email, username and password.
+Make sure you know your GitHub associated email, username (username

 If you do not already have a GitHub account, you need to create one.
 Be sure to record the email, password and username for your GitHub account.